mckopreski/mckopreski.github.io/research.md

 ---

 I am interested in geometric group theory and low dimensional topology.
-In particular, I am working on describing the geometric and topological structure of the mapping class groups of infinite type surfaces and other Polish groups.
+My current research aims to describe the geometric and topological structure of the mapping class groups of infinite type surfaces and other Polish groups.